1877-1953 | French

 Growing up along the coastline of the English Channel in Le Havre imbued celebrated painter Raoul Dufy with a love of the sea, which became a primary motif throughout his career.
 The Visit of the English Squadron to Le Havre expresses his affinity for the water while commemorating a historic event that occurred in his hometown.
 Executed in watercolor with gouache, this vibrant work anticipates the work of the great Marc Chagall, who similarly produced highly personal works with recurring motifs just a few decades later.

-In July 1759, Royal Navy forces under Rear-Admiral George Rodney led a two-day naval bombardment of Le Havre during the Seven Years' War, which succeeded in its aim of destroying many of the invasion barges being gathered there for the planned French invasion of Great Britain.
-It is this event that Dufy depicts in this painting.
+In July 1759, the British Royal Navy under Rear-Admiral George Rodney led a two-day naval campaign of Le Havre during the Seven Years' War, and it is this event that Dufy depicts in this painting.
 French and English battleships mingle in the foreground, identifiable by flags on the masts, while schooners and other full-rigged ships are visible in the distance.
 The foreground, combined with the lively color palette and Dufy's wide, bold brushstrokes, imbues the scene with an almost festive appearance, more like a regatta and less like a battle.

 Indeed, its extraordinary palette is the most engaging aspect of the work.
 While the coastline of the English Channel in Le Havre was largely gray and lacking color, a trip to southern France as a young man introduced Dufy to the deep cobalt blue of the Mediterranean sea.
 It is that color palette that he boldly reproduces here, rendering the sea and sky into distinctly bold fields that explore the nuances of the tone.
 The distant sea, rendered in a rich aqua blue, helps to define the spatial planes of the scene, broken up with bold strokes of red and yellow.
 His vividness of palette reveals Dufy as a consummate Fauvist, with a particular indebtedness to Henri Matisse, one of the leaders of the "wild beasts."
 The resulting work is colorful and full of vigor, displaying the bright fluidity for which Dufy is so loved.